kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q39
 Which of the following statements regarding *malignant bone tumours* is CORRECT?

-	A. Primary malignant bone tumours account for 3% of all deaths from malignant disease in the UK - F
+	A. Primary malignant bone tumours account for 3% of all deaths from malignant disease in the UK
-	B. Ewing’s sarcoma is more common in prevalence than chondrosarcoma - F
+	B. Ewing’s sarcoma is more common in prevalence than chondrosarcoma
-	C. Pain is an unusual presenting feature of bone tumours - F
+	C. Pain is an unusual presenting feature of bone tumours
-	D. The commonest presenting sites of osteosarcoma are the proximal femur and proximal humerus - F
+	D. The commonest presenting sites of osteosarcoma are the proximal femur and proximal humerus
 	E. Radiographic features of an osteosarcoma reveal a sclerotic intramedullary lesion of the metaphysis
 #### Answer: E. Radiographic features of an osteosarcoma reveal a sclerotic intramedullary lesion of the metaphysis - TRUE